AndroidExamples/androidco.de/README.md

 ## Open Issues

-* preload background image
 * livereload config for dev
 * enable jshint checks
-* more info needed on contributors
+* more info needed on project owners
 * fix default grunt task (need to use grunt dev for now)

 ## Version History